xpinked/FeedBack/README.md

 # FeedBack
+Currently learning JS and Node,
+Afterwards i'll rewrite this project with full backend and with React.js.

-feedback project from frontend mentor, still in development.
+This is a feedback project from frontend mentor, still in development.

 End goal for full app with backend as well.